 Taking the proper steps to feel empowered while on a long drive matters even more if you live in an area where you experience severe temperatures—hot or cold.
 If you’re forced to spend the night in your car with no blankets or water and freezing temperatures, this can be life-threatening.
-The same goes if you’re stuck in the middle of nowhere in high temperatures with no water to stay hydrated.
+The same goes for if you’re stuck in the middle of nowhere in high temperatures with no water to stay hydrated.

-Our experts suggest having an emergency kit in your vehicle at all times, especially if you’re always on the road.
+I always suggest having an emergency kit in your vehicle at all times, especially if you’re always on the road.
 Not only will you feel safe, but you’ll also be much more comfortable during situations when you’re waiting for roadside assistance.

 Keeping reading to find out what you need in your car emergency kit before heading out on your next road trip or long drive.
-Traveling for the holidays soon?
-Make sure you’re prepared with our expert tips.

 What Should I Keep in My Car Safety Kit?